-In the past, cancer was not considered a job-related illness, and those who were diagnosed with the disease were unable to obtain medical care or wage replacement benefits from the state workers’ compensation system.
-Firefighters and their families were left to rely on the use of accrued sick days or the generosity of co-workers to cover missed work.
+Cancer was not considered a job-related illness, and those diagnosed with the disease could not obtain medical care or wage replacement benefits from the state workers’ compensation system.
+Firefighters and their families were left to rely on accrued sick days or the generosity of co-workers to cover missed work.
 For some, it meant significant financial hardship during an already difficult time.
-Now, Ohio firefighters will be able to obtain important compensation by qualifying for:
+Now, Ohio firefighters can obtain important compensation by qualifying for:

 Injured Workers Must Meet Certain Criteria to Be Eligible for Cancer Benefits

-The bill, named the Michael Louis Palumbo Jr. Act for a Cleveland-area firefighter who is battling brain cancer, will provide important compensation for many ill workers and their families.
-Though, there are specific criteria that must be met in each case.
+The bill, named the Michael Louis Palumbo Jr. Act for a Cleveland-area firefighter battling brain cancer, will compensate many ill workers and their families.
+However, specific criteria must be always met.
 To be eligible for benefits, the firefighter must have been:

 - Exposed to a known carcinogen while on duty.

 - Diagnosed with cancer by an appropriate medical provider.